Home Page

 DAY FIVE: Bike Ride.
 If you CAN purchase or already have a bike trainer, use it to vary periods of spinning hard and fast with periods of recovering.
 OR, go find a hill near your house and ride up and down it as many times as you can.
 OR, just find a 30-60 minute route that you enjoy and ride it.
 If you can alternate periods of riding hard and fast with periods of slowly recovering, that would be great.

 DAY SIX: Strength Training.
-You can get a video, do a machine work-out at a gym OR, you can just do some old fashioned sit-ups and push-ups.
+You can COME TO ATHLETE'S HOUR on Saturday's from 10:30-11:30a.m. at Expansions Yoga in Silverdale OR get a video OR do a machine work-out at your gym OR, you can just do some old fashioned sit-ups and push-ups.
 15-30 minutes is great!!!!!

 DAY SEVEN: And on the 7th day, the Tri Goddess rested.